 (A) This rule applies to the following fabricating operations using commercial asbestos:

-(1) The fabrication of cement building products.
+(1) Cement building products.

 (3) Monitor each potential source of asbestos emissions from any part of the fabricating facility, including air cleaning devices, process equipment, and buildings that house equipment for material processing and handling, at least once each day of operation, during daylight hours, for visible emissions to the outside air during periods of operation.
-The monitoring shall be by visual observation of at least fifteen seconds duration per source of emissions; or
+The monitoring shall be by visual observation of at least fifteen seconds duration per source of emissions.

 (4) Inspect each air cleaning device to the maximum extent possible without dismantling other than opening the device at least once each week for proper operation and for changes that signal the potential for malfunctions, including the presence of tears, holes, and abrasions in filter bags and for dust deposits on the clean side of bags.
 For air cleaning devices that cannot be inspected on a weekly basis according to this paragraph, submit to the Ohio EPA field office, and revise as necessary, a written maintenance plan to include, at a minimum, the following: